sunnydodti/expense-tracker/expense_tracker/.github/instructions/performance.instructions.md

 - **Optimize `DataTable`**: `ExpenseItemsScreen` uses `DataTable`.
 For large datasets, this is performance-heavy.
 Prefer a custom `ListView` or a paginated data table if the item count grows.
 - **Use `const` Constructors**: Ensure all stateless widgets and static children (icons, text styles) use `const`.
 - **Minimize `Opacity`**: Use `AnimatedOpacity` or `FadeTransition` instead of `Opacity` for animations.
+- **Use Defined Constants**: Reuse values defined in `lib/data/constants/` (e.g., `ui_constants.dart` for padding/sizes, `theme_constants.dart` for themes) instead of hardcoding magic numbers or colors.
+This ensures consistency and easier maintenance.

 ## 2. State Management (Provider)
 - **Optimize `ExpenseProvider`**: